Understanding the fdd

 During the franchise review process, you will receive a Franchise Disclosure Document, also known as the FDD.
 This may come electronically or in a binder format through the mail.
 It can be 300 to 400 pages and can be overwhelming.
-Working with a competent Franchise Consultant will help you to interpret this potentially overwhelming document and understand key factors that help make the selection become the “right choice” for you!
+Working with a competent Franchise Consultant and/or a Franchise Attorney will help you to interpret this potentially overwhelming document and understand key factors that help make the selection become the “right choice” for you!

 The FDD is consistently laid out from franchise to franchise as follows: